Professor

 Select Publications:

 Visual Plasticity from Altered Early Sensory Experience: Deaf Studies.
-These psychophysical studies are aimed at understanding the ways in which visual perception is altered through specific sensory experience.
+These perceptual studies are aimed at understanding the ways in which visual perception is altered through specific sensory experience.
 In particular, we study visual processing in deaf individuals, who experience altered sensory input (i.e., auditory deprivation) and have acquired a visual language (i.e., American Sign Language).
 More recently, we have investigated the neural basis of these perceptual differences between hearing and deaf subjects using functional magnetic resonance imaging (fMRI).
 The goal of this research is to determine what aspects of visual processing may be enhanced in the deaf, and to understand these perceptual changes within an ecological context.

 Selected Publications: